lbl-srg/obc/specification/source/example.rst

 measurements need to be time averaged.
 As such measurements can fluctuate due to turbulence, we recommend to consider averaging this measurement.
-In the simulations, we averaged the outdoor airflow measurement over a :math:`2` minute moving window (in the simulation, this was not to filter noise, but rather to avoid an algebraic system of equations).
+In the simulations, we averaged the outdoor airflow measurement over a :math:`5` second moving window (in the simulation, this was done to avoid an algebraic system of equations, but in practice, this would filter measurement noise).

 Minor editorial revision
 ........................